Automattic/sensei/readme.txt

 [Learn more about Sensei LMS Certificates](https://wordpress.org/plugins/sensei-certificates/).

-**Media & Attachments:** Upload media and files like PDFs to a separate uploads area of your course.
+**Media & Attachments:** Upload media and files like PDFs to a separate uploads area of your course or lesson.

 [Learn more about Sensei LMS Media Uploads](https://wordpress.org/plugins/sensei-media-attachments/).